tsutterley/gravity-toolkit/doc/source/getting_started/Citations.md

 ====================

 #### References
-This software is developed with the goal of supporting science applications for time-variable gravity.
 The programs included in this software have contributed most recently to the following work:

 I. Velicogna, Y. Mohajerani, G. A, F. Landerer, J. Mouginot, B. No&euml;l,